Vitamin C: benefits, dosage, contraindications

 Anticancer drugs: moderate interaction

-The use of antioxidants like vitamin C is controversial.
-Indeed, they can reduce the effect of chemotherapy by producing free radicals.
-However, some researchers believe that antioxidants can make chemotherapy more effective by inducing oxidative stress, which can interfere with dead or cancerous cells.
+The use of antioxidants such as vitamin C is controversial.
+Indeed, they may reduce the effectiveness of chemotherapy by neutralizing free radicals.
+However, some researchers believe that antioxidants can make chemotherapy more effective by inducing oxidative stress that can act on dying or cancerous cells.

 Estrogens: moderate interaction

-The combination of vitamin C with oral contraceptives can increase estrogen levels by 55%.
-It is believed that vitamin C prevents the oxidation of estrogens in tissues, regenerates oxidized estrogens, and reduces the conjugation of estrogens to sulfate in the intestinal wall.
-These effects are not observed when tissue levels of vitamin C are high.
+Combining vitamin C with oral contraceptives may increase estrogen levels by 55%.
+It is thought that vitamin C prevents the oxidation of estrogens in tissues, regenerates oxidized estrogens, and reduces the conjugation of estrogens to sulfate in the intestinal wall.
+These effects are not observed when tissue vitamin C levels are high.

 Fluphenazine: moderate interaction

-A case of significant reduction in fluphenazine levels was noted during supplementation with vitamin C (500 mg twice a day).
+A case of a significant decrease in fluphenazine levels was noted during vitamin C supplementation (500 mg twice daily).
 The mechanism is not yet known.

 Indinavir: moderate interaction

-The intake of oral doses of vitamin C in association with indinavir can probably reduce the levels of the latter.
+Taking oral doses of vitamin C together with indinavir may reduce indinavir levels.
 The mechanism of this interaction is not yet known.

 Warfarin: moderate interaction

-High doses of vitamin C can reduce the response to warfarin by causing diarrhea or decreasing the absorption of warfarin.
+High doses of vitamin C may reduce the response to warfarin, by causing diarrhea or reducing warfarin absorption.

 Plantes ou autres actifs